 # 49999995000000

-Breaking down what happens step by step: Python executes def slow_sum(n): and creates a function object.
+Step by step: Python executes def slow_sum(n): and creates a function object.
 The @timer syntax passes that function object to timer() as the argument func.
 Inside timer, a new function object wrapper is created. wrapper is a closure that captures the original func. timer returns wrapper.
 Python rebinds the name slow_sum to the returned wrapper object.

 Every step requires functions to be objects: passing slow_sum as an argument to timer, creating wrapper inside timer, capturing func in the closure, returning wrapper as a value, and assigning it back to the name slow_sum.